 Previously, our stock traded on the TSX Venture Exchange ("TSX-V") which trading began on October 18, 2000.
 We voluntarily de-listed from the TSX-V on September 17, 2004.
 Our common stock began quotation on the OTC Bulletin Board on May 20, 2004 under the trading symbol "TAKDF".
-On February 22, 2011 quotation of our common stock was moved to OTC Markets Group's OTCQB under the trading symbol TAKD.
+On February 22, 2011 quotation of our common stock was moved to OTC Bulletin Board under the trading symbol TAKD.
+Our stock currently trades on the OTCQB electronic quotation service operated by OTC Markets Group, which is the successor of the OTC Bulletin Board.
 Trading in stocks quoted on the OTCQB is often thin and is characterized by wide fluctuations in trading prices due to many factors that may have little to do with a company's operations or business prospects.
 We cannot assure you that there will be a market for our common stock in the future.

 OTCQB securities are not listed or traded on the floor of an organized national or regional stock exchange.
+Instead,

-Instead, OTCQB securities transactions are conducted through a telephone and computer network connecting dealers in stocks.
+OTCQB securities transactions are conducted through a telephone and computer network connecting dealers in stocks.

 OTCQB issuers are traditionally smaller companies that do not meet the financial and other listing requirements of a regional or national stock exchange.

-The following quotations, obtained from Yahoo Finance, reflect the high and low bids for our common shares based on inter-dealer prices, without retail mark-up, mark-down or commission and may not represent actual transactions.
+The following quotations, obtained from OTC Markets Group, reflect the high and low bids for our common shares based on inter-dealer prices, without retail mark-up, mark-down or commission and may not represent actual transactions.